Extended deadline for abstract submission for the 2022 FIPLV Congress

 The Fédération Internationale des Professeurs de Langues Vivantes, founded in Paris in 1931, is the only international multilingual association of teachers of languages.
 It has Non-governmental Organisation (NGO) ‘official partner’ status with UNESCO and has representation as an NGO with the Council of Europe.
-More about the FIPLV here.
-For information about what FIPLV shares with you, please see below the following news from our member association ALL
+More about FIPLV here.
+For information about what membership of FIPLV brings you, please see below (after the news from our member association ALL).

 What FIPLV shares with you:

 □ Contact with associations all over the world

 □ Ideas for managing a language teacher association

 □ Engagement in projects